 Tests are not usually needed as it is a common problem and generally obvious.
 However, if you are pregnant and having chest pain, it's important to let your midwife or doctor know right away.

 Typical medical treatments include antacids, histamine blockers, and proton pump inhibitors.
 While these are generally safe for short-term use, taken over the course of weeks they can interfere with nutrient absorption and have other side effects.
-Many women would rather try practical and natural approaches before taking the medications.
+Many women would rather try practical and natural approaches before taking the medications for heartburn in pregnancy.

 Here are 5 safe and easy tips I use as a midwife and doctor.
 (Yup, I'm both!)